ppy/osu-wiki/wiki/Ranking_criteria/en.md

   - Remain unsnapped, as long as they align with the intended beat snap divisor.
   - Be snapped through a temporary change in [BPM](/wiki/Music_theory/Tempo).
 - **An object which is wrongly snapped due to passing through or ending slightly before a new [uninherited timing point](/wiki/Client/Beatmap_editor/Timing#uninherited-timing-point) must be snapped within the new timing section.**
- - For osu! beatmaps, this does not apply to slider repeats/reverses, as they are passive objects.
-However, reverses must still be snapped for osu!catch beatmaps as they can affect droplet/drop generation.
+  - For osu!, this does not apply to slider repeats and reverses, as they are passive objects.
+  - For osu!catch, slider repeats and reverses have to be snapped as they affect drop generation.
   - To fix unsnapped spinners and osu!mania long notes, this can be achieved through dragging the end of the object in the timeline.
 For sliders, this can be achieved through slider velocity manipulation or editing of the `.osu` file.

 ## Audio